inside.ewu.edu

 Notes: Students may repeat once for a total of 8 credits.
 If a student fails PSYC 493, the course may be repeated only once; students have a maximum of one repeat.

 Pre-requisites: PSYC 305, PSYC 324, a declared B.S.
-ADPY Major and a senior in the program, and instructor permission.
+ADPY Major and instructor permission.

 PSYC 495.
 INTERNSHIP.
 1-15 Credits.